Promotion of renewable energy in Bosnia and Herzegovina

-By promoting a better legislative and regulatory framework, and developing new incentive schemes, the project aims to make the renewable energy sector more attractive to private and public, local and international investors.
-The project works with partners, both at the state level and in each of Bosnia and Herzegovina’s two entities, including the respective ministries of energy, and the electricity regula-tory commissions.
-It also works with renewable energy operators in both entities, and with the Brčko district government.
+By supporting the improvement of the legislative and regulatory framework for renewable energy and developing new market-based and target-oriented incentive schemes, the project aims to make the renewable energy sector more attractive to private and public sectors, local and international investors.
+The project cooperates with partners, both at the state level and in each of Bosnia and Herzegovina’s two entities, including the respective ministries of energy, and the electricity regulatory commissions.
+It also provides technical assistance to the renewable energy operators in both entities.

-To contribute to the development of appropriate laws and regulations on the use of renewable energy, the project partners submit draft legal documents to the respective line ministries and policy makers.
-The project also supports the creation of platforms, networks and other initiatives by and for the rel-evant actors in the energy sector, including policy makers and energy experts.
+The project also supports the creation of platforms, networks and other initiatives by and for the relevant actors in the energy sector, including policy makers and energy experts.

 Communication and coordination between state and entity institutions from different sectors was strengthened through the establishment of regular inter-institutional working group meetings related to RE policies supported and initiated by the project and as a result strategic planning for the sector is improved.

 The first result of the improved coordination was the adoption of the National Renewable Energy Action Plan (NREAP) in 2016, with the support of the project.
 If targets for the share of renewable energy from this document are achieved by 2020, Bosnia and Herzegovina will reduce roughly 830,000 tons of CO2 emissions.